Activate the account budget or create custom budgets

 You can use a custom role to create budgets in your account.
 For a full list of privileges and roles that must be granted to a role to create a custom budget, see Budgets roles and privileges.

-For example, create a budget_owner role and grant the required role and privileges to create custom budgets in schema budgets_db.budgets_schema.
-The following example must be executed using the ACCOUNTADMIN role:
+The following example creates a role named budget_owner role and grants the required role and privileges to create custom budgets in the schema budgets_db.budgets_schema.
+The example must be executed using the ACCOUNTADMIN role:

 USE ROLE ACCOUNTADMIN;